-I have for sale this gorgeous vintage Conn Chu Berry alto sax: as you can see on the pictures it is serialnumber 223601 (1928).
-This Low Pitch instrument will be fine with modern instruments.
+I had for sale this gorgeous vintage Conn Chu Berry alto sax: as you can see on the pictures the serialnumber is 223601 (1928).
+This Low Pitch instrument goes along fine with modern instruments.

-The famous Chu Berry horns were also known as the Conn ‘New Wonder’ Series II.
+The famous Chu Berry horns are also known as the Conn ‘New Wonder’ Series II.

-This particular Conn alto has stayed in the case for a few months but when you play this alto it will give you that big phat 30s sound altoplayers love so much.
+This particular Conn alto had stayed in the case for a few months before I had a chance to play.
+It has that big phat 30s sound altoplayers love so much.
 That is partly due to the used materials.
 The alloys from the 20s and 30s were superb to the alloys used today.
 You can feel it when you hold the Conn: it’s a heavy piece of kit.

-From low B flat to high top F this horn rocks and even with my small vintage mouthpiece on.
+From low B flat to high top F this horn rocks and even with my small vintage (Woodwind & Co #2) mouthpiece on.
 More info on Chu Berry saxophones here:

 • Wikipedia on Conn ‘Chu Berry’ saxophones